TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

 ## Traversing the grid

-The grid does not store any data it only provides only indexing of the grid entities.
+The grid does not store any data, it only provides indexing of the grid entities.
 The indexes then serve for accessing data stored in an array or vector.
 The grid entities may be traversed in parallel as we show in the following example: